DanGerHOGGISH/DanGerHOGGISH/README.md

 - 👯 I’m looking to collaborate on iOS Development
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->
-- 📫 How to reach me: telegram account: @hoggish
+- 📫 How to reach me: telegram account: @hoggish LinkedIn: https://www.linkedin.com/in/hoggish/
 - 😄 Pronouns: he/him
 <!-- - ⚡ Fun fact: Did not co -->